openfoodfacts/robotoff/doc/research/logo-detection/benchmark.md

 This pipeline helped us build the [first annotated logo dataset](https://github.com/openfoodfacts/openfoodfacts-ai/releases/tag/dataset-logo-2022-01-21) so that we can now measure how the original EfficientNet-b0 model (pretrained on ImageNet) performs compared to other pretrained models.

 Logo embeddings were computed using each model.
-For each logo, the L2 distance was used to find the most similar logos among the rest of the dataset, and results were sorted by ascending distance.
+For each logo, two different distances were used to find the most similar logos among the rest of the dataset, and results were sorted by ascending distance.
+The first table shows the results obtained with the L2 distance and the second one shows the results we got with the cosine distance.

 To keep the comparison fair and avoid favoring classes with many samples, for each target image, we only considered at most 4 items of each class.
 These items were sampled at random among the class items.
 As each class contains at least 5 items, all classes (including the target class, i.e. the class of the target logo) have 4 candidates.
 With this setting, an oracle model would have a recall@4 of 1.